Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Results

 Our miniature chip-scale spectrometers have been integrated into wearable health monitoring devices.
 In such scenarios, the inference time for reconstruction often emerges as a critical factor for achieving fast real-time health monitoring.
 Additionally, our pre-trained Sim2Real method offers the potential to conserve battery life, as it requires only one forward pass for inference, unlike NNLS-TV which requires sophisticated software or smart programs to iteratively solve it.
 Overall, prioritizing fast inference time is advantageous for real-time monitoring and extended battery life because of the low computational/energy costs involved in inference.

 To demonstrate our superior inference time, we compared the execution time of our pre-trained model with the NNLS-TV solver using the real dataset\cite{NNLS_TV}.
 The results in \Cref{tab:time_compare} show that our model significantly reduces inference time.
+When conducting the execution time experiments in \Cref{tab:time_compare}, we ensured fairness by utilizing only the CPU for both the NNLS-TV and our DL approach.
+Moreover, tests were performed on identical hardware setups to guarantee that the comparison solely reflects the computational efficiency of each method.